Quantization: Running Large Models on Consumer GPUs¶

 The performance difference is dramatic:

 This 10x speedup comes from Marlin's optimized memory access patterns and CUDA kernel design.
-It's the single most important configuration flag in the vLLM setup:
+Using compressed-tensors ensures vLLM picks the right kernel automatically:

 AWQ's activation-aware approach preserves model quality better than naive quantization.
 For Mistral-Small-24B, the AWQ version performs within 1-2% of the FP16 original on standard benchmarks — a difference that's imperceptible in conversational use.